simmoe/api_one_page_template/README.md

 # api_one_page_template
 This is a one-page template to make a neat web-app using an external API with jQuery.

+<a href="https://simmoe.github.io/api_one_page_template/">Watch the app in action here</a>

 The app use the following frameworks and boilerplates:

 <ul>
 <li><a href="https://github.com/toddmotto/public-apis">Some public API with little or no authentication</a></li>